Jack-Chuang/UW-CSE-571-Probabilistic-Robotics/README.md

 **NOTE:** If you want to develop software that does not use ROS, check out [this template](https://github.com/duckietown/template-basic).

+NOTE: Be sure to follow these [instructions](https://docs.duckietown.org/daffy/duckietown-robotics-development/out/dt_infrastructure.html) in order to build.
+You cannot build this on your desktop using the typical `docker build` workflow.

 ## How to use it